-I’m an contemporarycomposer and interactiondesigner interested in mysticism (dark minimalism) and playful improvisation.
-By zooming in on the intricate details of sound (timbre and acoustics), I find inspiration for my sound spaces, in which musicians (and audiences) can discover fusions of ancient and contemporary music.
+By zooming in on the intricate details of sound (timbre, acoustics), I find inspiration for sound spaces, in which musicians – and audiences – can discover fusions of ancient and contemporary music.

 By focusing on non-linearity (structures that seem to re-arrange themselves) I aim to free music from fixed chronologies and emotions.
 I want to look into our pre-emotional subconscious mind, our abstract origins.